madtyping/keyboard-localizations/README.md

 We welcome contributions of new keyboard layouts!
 To contribute:

 1. Fork the repository
+2. Generate layout JSON files using the [Keyboard Layout Builder](https://keyboard.madtyping.com/) by typing on your physical keyboard
-2. Add your layout JSON files to the appropriate directories:
+3. Convert the JSON to TypeScript files and add them to the appropriate directories:
    - `src/physicalLayouts/` for physical layouts
-   - `src/localizations/` for localization layouts
+   - `src/localizations/` for complete keyboard localizations
-3. Update the index files to import your layouts
+4. Update the index files to import your layouts
-4. Submit a pull request
+5. Submit a pull request

 ### Layout Generation